Cognitive Assessment

 Fees & Options

-• Cognitive Assessment
+Cognitive Assessment & Report

 WHAT: This is the fee for a standalone cognitive assessment, described in the process above.
+There is not a feedback appointment with this option.
+The report will be sent to you once completed.

 NOTE: The focus will be specifically on the individual’s cognitive profile during this assessment.

-TOTAL FEE: The total fee for this assessment is €500.
+TOTAL FEE: The total fee for this assessment process is €1,000.

 Additional Payment Information

 Many insurance companies offer partial reimbursement for private psychological assessments conducted by psychologists who are Chartered Members of the Psychological Society of Ireland.
-The All Kinds of Minds Clinical Psychologist holds Chartered Membership, as well as Full Member of the Clinical Division.
+The All Kinds of Minds Clinical Psychologist holds Chartered Membership, as well as Full Membership of the Clinical Division.
 Furthermore, clients have the opportunity to claim tax deductions for these assessments.
-It is the responsibility of the client to consider and pursue these reimbursement options.
+It is the responsibility of the client to contact their insurance provider and pursue these reimbursement options.

 Cognitive Q&A

-• The Wechsler Intelligence Scale for Children, Fifth Edition (W.I.S.C.-V) will be used for children and adolescent from 6-16 years old.
+The Wechsler Intelligence Scale for Children, Fifth Edition (W.I.S.C.-V) will be used for children and adolescent from 6-16 years old.

 The W.I.S.C.-V is a widely used tool to assess intelligence and cognitive abilities in children aged 6 through 16 years.
 It provides scores that reflect a child's intellectual ability in specific areas, as well as an overall measure of general intellectual ability.